 - Hi, Welcome to my Blog.
 I'm an avid crafter; Scrapbooking, Cards, ATCs, Tags, Altered Books, Art Journaling, Décopatch, Knitting, Crochet, and Embroidery amongst other things.
 I live in Surrey, UK with my husband and son.
 For exercise I play badminton and I have been Geocaching since 2009 and now and again Pokémon Go.
-I run UK based on-line papercraft and stitchers groups.
+Recently I got back to Ballroom and Latin Dancing too.
+I run a UK based on-line papercraft group.

 Thursday, 27 February 2014